public class DockableBar

 chart1.getDataGrid().setWidth((short)300);

-public void setWidth(int value)
+resetWidthpublic void setWidth(int value)

 Sets the height in pixels.

-When you modify the width, the isAutoSize
+When you modify the width, the isAutoSize method will be set to False.

 To set the width for the data grid to 300 pixels: